hamitzor/lightterm/README.md

 ![lightterm](https://i.ibb.co/zbS0wnR/image.png)

 lightterm is a terminal emulator runs in browsers.
-It supports most of terminal applications bash, less, and nano text editor.
+It supports most of terminal applications such as bash, less and nano text editor.
 It also supports 16 colors.

 Requirements: